 Last but not least, you can group your results.
 MongoDB's group() function is similar to the SQL's GROUP BY function, although the syntax is a little different.
 The purpose of the command is to return an array of grouped items.
+The group function takes three parameters key initial, and reduce grouped items.
 The group function takes three parameters: key, initial, and reduce.